 Bank of America

-In order to change your name with Bank of America, you will have to go in-person to one of their financial centers.
+To change your name with Bank of America, you will have to go in-person to one of their financial centers.
 Take a government-issued photo ID and any additional documentation (birth certificate, marriage certificate, divorce decree, etc.) specific to your situation.
 An associate will issue you the necessary forms to complete your name change and assist you with obtaining a new credit card.
-If you don’t live near a Bank of America branch, you can contact their customer service line at (800) 432-1000 for assistance with your name change.
+If you don’t live near a Bank of America branch, you can contact their customer service line at 800-432-1000 for assistance with your name change.

-Barclays also requires you to go to a physical bank branch in order to initiate a name change.
+Barclays also requires you to go to a physical bank branch to initiate a name change.
 Take the originals of any relevant documents, such as a marriage certificate or divorce decree.
-If you don’t live near a Barclays location, you can call their customer service line at (866) 928-8598 for assistance with how to complete your name change.
+If you don’t live near a Barclays location, you can call their customer service line at 866-928-8598 for assistance with how to complete your name change.

-Capital One handles name changes by mail.
-In order to change your name with them, you will need to submit a written request signed and dated within the last 60 days, a copy of a legal document showing the name change and a signed W-9 form with your new name.
+Capital One handles name changes via mail or digital document upload.
+To change your name with them, you will need to submit a written request signed and dated within the last 60 days, a copy of a legal document showing the name change and a signed W-9 form with your new name.
 If you are simply correcting an error in your name, you can submit just the W-9 form with the correction.

 Once you’ve prepared those documents, mail them to Capital One, P.O.
-Box 60, St. Cloud, MN 56302.
+Box 98707, Las Vegas, NV.
 Once your documents have been received, they’ll take about three business days to be processed.
-Once your account reflects your new name, you will need to call (888) 464-0727 to request a new credit card with the updated name.
+Once your account reflects your new name, you will need to call 888-464-0727 to request a new credit card with the updated name.

 Citi has different requirements for different kinds of name changes.
 To get information about your specific situation, call the number on the back of your card.
 For certain name changes, you can have your information processed over the phone, while other circumstances may require you to send supporting documents.
 In those cases, requests take about five days to process once your documents have been received.